All-male job shortlists banned by PwC

 'More common'

-Dr Jill Miller, policy adviser at the Chartered Institute for Personnel and Development (CIPD), said it did not have data on the number of firms which had banned all-male shortlists for jobs, but said it was becoming "more common".
+Jill Miller, policy adviser at the Chartered Institute for Personnel and Development (CIPD), said it did not have data on the number of firms which had banned all-male shortlists for jobs, but said it was becoming "more common".

 She said new rules forcing firms to publish their gender pay gaps had increased transparency and focused leaders' attention on how to improve the figures.